jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-2/chapter-4.md

-+++
+---
+heading: Chapter 4-5 of Part 1 Section 2
+title: "Guardian and Ward, Domestic Punishments"
+date: 2015-09-20
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-title=  "Guardian and Ward, Domestic Punishments" heading=  "Chapter 4-5 of Part 1 Section 2" description=  "Polygamy vs Monogamy, Domestic Offences and their Punishments" author=  "Adam Smith" image=  "/covers/lectures.jpg" date=  2015-09-09 linkb=  "/research/smith/jurisprudence/part-1/section-2/chapter-3b" linkbtext=  "Chapter 3b" linkf=  "/research/smith/jurisprudence/part-1/section-3/chapter-1" linkftext=  "Section 3"
+description: "Polygamy vs Monogamy, Domestic Offences and their Punishments"
-+++
+---

 When a father dies leaving his children young, they should be taken care of.
 Even in the times of exposition, when an infant was some time kept, it was thought cruel to put him to death=
 - the child was destitute